Septh/WoW-Broker_Cash/README.md

 ## Purpose

-**Broker: Cash** is a LibDataBroker plugin that remembers all your characters gold balance along with daily, weekly, monthly and yearly variations.
+**Broker: Cash** is a LibDataBroker (LDB) plugin that remembers all your characters gold balance along with daily, weekly, monthly and yearly variations.

-This addon requires a LDB display such as [ChocolateBar](https://mods.curse.com/addons/wow/chocolatebar) (my favorite) or [Bazooka](https://mods.curse.com/addons/wow/bazooka) or whichever you prefer.
+This addon *requires* a LDB display such as [ChocolateBar](https://mods.curse.com/addons/wow/chocolatebar) (my favorite) or [Bazooka](https://mods.curse.com/addons/wow/bazooka) or whichever you prefer.

 Currently available in English (default) and French.